OkeBahnsen/academic-kickstart/content/publication/ABM/index.md

 # Summary.
 An optional shortened abstract.
-summary: An Agent-Based Approach to Estimate Social Interaction Effects on Government Satisfaction in Germany
+summary: An Agent-Based Approach to Estimate Social Interaction Effects on Government Satisfaction in Germany.

 tags:
 - Source Themes